Jakraes/Ursina-Dungeon/README.md

 . is empty space
 ```

-Press Shift to run to speed up your exploration.
+Press Shift to run to speed up your exploration and press F if you're stuck on the ground or fall through it.

-Feel free to contribute if you find the project interesting
+Feel free to contribute if you find the project interesting.